demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCORE/README.md

 ### mobileiron-core-get-device-by-serial
 ***
-This command is used to get a single device based on the device serial number
+Gets a single device based on the device serial number.

 #### Base Command